The Birds

 Review:

-My history with this film was that at least one of my parents introduced it to me.
-I know for a fact when it came out, it terrified my father.
-This film definitely shows how well director Alfred Hitchcock is at creating tension.
-To get into this, the official synopsis is a wealthy San Francisco socialite pursues a potential boyfriend to a small Northern California town that slowly takes a turn for the bizarre when birds of all kinds suddenly begin to attack people.
+Synopsis: a wealthy San Francisco socialite pursues a potential boyfriend to a small Northern California town that slowly takes a turn for the bizarre when birds of all kinds suddenly begin to attack people.

 She ends up staying to have dinner with him.
 The film doesn’t waste too much time as she is attacked by a seagull before she can get off the boat she rented.
-The attacks become more and more frequent and the number of birds continues to grow.
+These attacks become more and more frequent and the number of birds continues to grow.

-This film is scary for the fact that there are so many birds not just around us every day, but in the world.
+I went light on my recap as I’m assuming most everyone has seen this at one time or another in their life.
+To delve a bit more into my history with it, it is a movie that I loved growing up.
+The concept is terrifying as for the fact that there are so many birds not just around us every day, but in the world.
 If they decided to do what this film has them doing, we would be in a lot of trouble.
 They outnumber us and when they attack by force, the bigger birds could do some damage.
-Another thing that is scary, we do not ever get why they are doing it, why they don’t continually attack or anything, they just do and not knowing why is scarier.
-Even the other people in the film don’t know and begin to blame Melanie because it started when she got there.
-I could buy this as it is becoming hysterical.
+My viewing in the theater, I left a bit disappointed.
+I’ll come back to this though.

 My Rating: 9 out of 10